aurbac/aws-react-amplify/docs/index.md

 # Deploying a React Application using AWS Amplify

 Hello, this is a self-paced workshop to deploy a React application following a continuous integration and delivery model.
 The application allows users to post "To Do's" with or without pictures.
-With will use AWS Amplify library to authenticate users with Amazon Cognito, add analytics with Amazon Pinpoint, AWS AppSync to quickly deploy a GraphQL API that saves data in Amazon DynamoDB, manage pictures in Amazon S3 and adding artificial intelligence services such as Amazon Transcribe and Amazon Polly.
+We will use AWS Amplify library to authenticate users with Amazon Cognito, add analytics with Amazon Pinpoint, AWS AppSync to quickly deploy a GraphQL API that saves data in Amazon DynamoDB, manage pictures in Amazon S3 and adding artificial intelligence services such as Amazon Transcribe and Amazon Polly.

 See the diagram below for a depiction of the complete architecture.